Masked Collaborative Contrast for Weakly Supervised Semantic Segmentation: Experiments

 \subsection{Setup}

-\textbf{Datasets and metrics.} We evaluate our proposed method on two commonly used benchmark datasets, \textit{i.e.}, PASCAL VOC 2012~\cite{Everingham2010ThePV} and MS COCO 2014~\cite{lin2014microsoft}, which contains 20 and 80 distinct object classes, respectively.
-For PASCAL VOC, we adopt the prevailing SBD dataset~\cite{6126343} with 10,582 training images in our experiments following the common practice \cite{chen2022class, xu2022multi}.
+\textbf{Datasets and Metrics.} We evaluate our proposed method on two commonly used benchmark datasets, \textit{i.e.}, PASCAL VOC~\cite{Everingham2010ThePV} and MS COCO~\cite{lin2014microsoft}, which contains 20 and 80 distinct object classes, respectively.
+For PASCAL VOC, we adopt the prevailing SBD dataset~\cite{6126343} with 10,582 training images in our experiments, following the common practice \cite{chen2022class, xu2022multi}.
 It also has 1,449 for validation and 1,456 images for testing.
 MS COCO has 82,081 training images and 40,137 validation images.
 For all experiments, we only use image-level labels for training.
 We apply mean Intersection over Union (mIoU) as the evaluation metric.

-\textbf{Implementation details.} We use DeiT-base \cite{touvron2021training} pre-trained on ImageNet-1K \cite{russakovsky2015imagenet} as our transformer backbone.
+\textbf{Implementation Details.} We use DeiT-base \cite{touvron2021training} pre-trained on ImageNet-1K \cite{russakovsky2015imagenet} as our transformer backbone.
 For PASCAL VOC, the network is trained with a batch size of 4 for a total of $20k$ iterations.
 For MS COCO, the network is trained for $80k$ iterations with a batch size of 8.
-AdamW is used for optimization with a polynomial scheduler.
+AdamW \cite{loshchilov2018decoupled} is used for optimization with a polynomial scheduler.
 The initial 1500 iterations are considered as a warm-up stage, during which the learning rate is set to $1e^{-6}$, and gradually increased in a linear fashion to reach $6e^{-5}$.
 In the following iterations, the learning rate decays with a rate of $0.9$.
 Training images are cropped into $448 \times 448$.
-In affinity learning procedure, $\beta_{\text{bg}}$ and $\beta_{\text{fg}}$ in Equation \ref{eq:thr} are set as 0.25 and 0.7 in PASCAL VOC, while in COCO, the numbers are 0.25 and 0.65.
-In MCC module, the masking ratio and the masking scale are 0.95 and 4, respectively.
+In affinity learning procedure, the auxiliary layer is chosen to be the 10th layer of the Transformer block as suggested in ToCo \cite{ru2023token}. $\beta_{\text{bg}}$ and $\beta_{\text{fg}}$ in Equation \ref{eq:discrete} and \ref{eq:thr} are set as 0.25 and 0.7.
+In MCC module, the masking ratio and the masking scale are 0.75 and 4, respectively.
+The threshold $\mu$ for positiveness in Equation \ref{eq:pos} is 0.2.
 The temperature factors $\tau$ in Equation \ref{eq:8} is set as 0.5.
 The momentum factor $m$ for the EMA process is chosen to be 0.9.
-The four loss weights in Equation \ref{eq:3} are set as 0.2, 0.5, 0.1 and 0.05, respectively.
+The loss weights $\lambda_a$ and $\lambda_m$ in Equation \ref{eq:3} are set as 0.2 and 0.5, respectively.
 During inference, we use multi-scale testing and dense-CRF processing, as suggested in \cite{CP2015Semantic}.